![]() |

 Current availability:

-Ocean Colour Scene are, to my ears, one of the many wannabes Oasis have thrown up in their wake; I mean, they even (almost) file next to them on this page...
+Ocean Colour Scene are, to my ears, one of the many wannabes Oasis have thrown up in their wake; I mean, they'd (almost) file next to them on this page, were Oasis still here...
 The music is very much in the same area, which should tell you all you need to know about OCS; mostly mid-paced modern indie stuff with rather overwrought vocals and terrible lyrics.
 Sorry, not my bag at all.
+Saying that, The Circle (from their second full-lengther, '96's Mosely Shoals) and its attendant b-sides aren't too bad, not least Top Of The World, with a nice little Mellotron strings part from someone (producer Brendan Lynch playing Paul Weller's machine?), to reasonable effect.

-One From the Modern is their fourth album, and in keeping with their mentors, they elected to use a Mellotron on a couple of tracks.
-Profit In Peace has a tiny burst of 'Tron flutes, played by producer Brendan Lynch, and Families has some more overt strings, uncredited, but probably played by Steve Cradock.
-That's it, really; if you like UK indie you'll probably like it, and if you don't, you won't.
-One plus point for the album is its length; rather than try to fill the CD up, OCS have recorded a 'regular' length record, maybe so that it could also be released on vinyl without the usual messing about.
+One From the Modern is their fourth album and, in keeping with their mentors, they elected to use a Mellotron on a couple of tracks.
+Profit In Peace has a tiny burst of flutes, definitely played by producer Lynch this time, while Families has some more overt strings, uncredited, but probably played by Steve Cradock.
+That's it, really; if you like UK indie you'll probably like it and if you don't, you won't.
+One plus point for the album is its length; rather than try to fill the CD up, OCS have recorded a 'regular' length record, possibly so that it could also be released on vinyl without the usual messing about.
 Anyhow, don't buy for its Mellotron content.

 ![]() |